11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 The Canon 85mm f1.8 is a medium telephoto lens that produces a natural angle of view and beautiful background blur.

-This lens is the best because of how versatile it can be with depth and field of view to make pictures genuinely compelling.
+This lens is the best because it can be versatile with depth and field of view to make pictures compelling.

 This lens is best for wedding photography, with the Canon 5D Mark IV as a perfect fit.

-This is a masterfully crafted lens with superb image quality—it can turn any couple’s wedding photos into artistic visions of happiness.
+This masterfully crafted lens with superb image quality can turn any couple’s wedding photos into artistic visions of happiness.

 It’s great for portraits as it focuses quickly and brings subjects into sharp focus with the ring-type USM system.

-It is an ideal lens for wedding photography when you’re forced to work in confined spaces, and you lack the energy to dance around your subject.
+It is an ideal lens for wedding photography when you’re forced to work in confined spaces and lack the energy to dance around your subject.

 It excels in any environment, from halls of all sizes to hotels with tight quarters and stairwells, where its ability to offer a gorgeous depth of field is unmatched.